-In 1975 a handful of community members were wondering what to do about a relatively new phenomenon in Charlotte – hungry people.
+In 1975 a handful of community members were wondering what to do about a relatively new phenomenon in Charlotte – food insecurity.
 At the time, there was no coordinated effort to address the issue.
 A small group of concerned lay people at Holy Comforter Episcopal Church came together and agreed that our community needed to organize to help people who were hungry.
 Loaves & Fishes was born.

 Loaves & Fishes is a 501(c)(3) nonprofit, nondenominational organization founded and operated by local religious congregations and community organizations.
 Since 1975, Loaves & Fishes has responded to the problem of growing hunger in Mecklenburg County, North Carolina and continues to expand to meet that need.

-40 Years of Impact at Loaves & Fishes
+Over 40 Years of Impact at Loaves & Fishes

 At the height of the recession Loaves & Fishes feeds 126,803 people.